dsc-courses/dsc10-2023-sp/syllabus.md

 ### Projects

-This class has two projects, a midterm project and a final project.
+This class has two projects, a Midterm Project and a Final Project.
 Projects are like more challenging homeworks.
 They are longer than a typical homework, and they require you to pull together ideas from previous weeks, rather than just the last week.
-Projects also give you a chance to explore a data set in-depth, which can be a lot of fun!
+Projects also give you a chance to explore a dataset in-depth, which can be a lot of fun!

-Project tests are like homework tests: the provided tests only check if your answer has the correct format, not if it is correct.
+Project tests are like homework tests – the provided tests only check if your answers have the correct format, not if they are correct.
 You'll only be able to see your score on the project after the deadline, once all projects are submitted and the hidden correctness tests have been run.

-Unlike labs and homeworks, you may work with a partner on projects.
-Your partner can be anyone else in either section of the course.
+**Unlike labs and homeworks, you may work with a partner on projects.** Your partner can be anyone else in either section of the course.
 If you choose to work with a partner, start by reading these [project partner guidelines](../project-partners).
 If working with a partner, only one of you should submit the assignment, and you'll be able to tag your partner in your Gradescope submission.

 ### Deadlines and Slip Days

-Labs, homeworks, and projects must be submitted by 11:59pm on the due date to be considered on time.
+Labs, homeworks, and projects must be submitted by 11:59PM on the due date to be considered on time.
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it's a good habit to submit early and often.

-When submitting any assignment on Gradescope, make sure to stick around until you see a confirmation that all tests have passed.
-If the Gradescope autograder cannot grade your work or you see a message saying "Your submission timed out," this indicates an error with your code, and it is your responsibility to identify and solve the problem before the deadline.
+**When submitting any assignment on Gradescope, make sure to stick around until you see a confirmation that all tests have passed.
+If the Gradescope autograder cannot grade your work or you see a message saying "Your submission timed out," this indicates an error with your code, and it is your responsibility to identify and solve the problem before the deadline.**

 It may take some time for Gradescope's autograder to grade your submission.
-You are encouraged to submit
-with enough time to see the output of the autograder before the 11:59pm deadline, as it may alert you to a problem you need to fix.
-However, if you submit before 11:59pm and the autograder finishes after 11:59pm, your assigment will still be considered on time.
+You are encouraged to submit with enough time to see the output of the autograder before the 11:59PM deadline, as it may alert you to a problem you need to fix.
+However, if you submit before 11:59PM and the autograder finishes running after 11:59PM, your assigment will still be considered on time.

 After submitting, check that you got a confirmation email from Gradescope to verify that your submission was successful.
-Save this email until you recieve your grade on the assignment, in case of any issues with your submission.
+Save this email until you receive your grade on the assignment, in case of any issues with your submission.

 You are allotted **six "slip days"** to use throughout the quarter.
 A slip day extends the deadline of any one homework, lab, or project by 24 hours.
 You cannot turn